Does Acupuncture Work For Peripheral Neuropathy?

 If you wear a pacemaker or have heart issues, be sure to speak to your doctor before beginning acupuncture treatments.
 Some acupuncture techniques involve passing electrical pulses through the body, which may be dangerous if you have a pacemaker.
 Pregnant mothers should also speak to a doctor before starting acupuncture treatments or seek alternative treatments until after they have given birth.

-Acupuncture has few risks associated with it.
+Acupuncture has a few risks associated with it.
 However, some potential side effects may include:

 • Pain at the insertion site